nkarasiak/dzetsaka/README.md

 ### Todo
 - Generate confusion matrix on demand
 - Implement different but fast classifiers.
-Badly those in scipy (like Random Forest) took hours to classify.
+Badly those in scikit (like Random Forest or SVM) took hours to classify.